 - For a protein boost, serve these eggplant boats alongside Pan-Seared White Fish or my 5-Ingredient Maple-Mustard Salmon.
 You also can't go wrong with some Chickpea Meatballs, which are a meal prep staple over here.

-- If you're not going the low-carb route, this dish is excellent with some homemade garlic bread.
-I usually make it myself using sourdough bread, roasted garlic ghee, and some freshly grate Parmesan cheese.
+- If you’re not going the low-carb route, this dish is excellent with some homemade garlic bread.
+I usually make it myself using sourdough bread, grass-fed butter, and some freshly grated Parmesan cheese.

 - I do not recommend freezing cooked eggplant.
 Unfortunately, it become watery when thawed and doesn’t hold up well in the freezer.